 - Private and public housing providers

 - Homeless service and prevention providers

 - Regional planning organizations

 - Local government and housing authorities

 - Other state agencies

-- Nonprofit and government service providers - Advocates
+- Nonprofit and government service providers

+- Advocates

 The input sessions focused on gathering feedback on priorities and strategies to address the homelessness, housing, and community development needs in Virginia.
-In addition to these sessions, DHCD will hold a public hearing (March 26, 2020), and accept public written comments through April 17, 2020.
+In addition to these sessions, DHCD held a public hearing on April 15, 2021, and accepted public written comments through April 16, 2021.